arangodb/docs/site/content/http/collections/collection-modifying.md

       responses:
         '200':
           description: |2+
-            If the indexes have all been loaded
+            If the index loading has been scheduled for all suitable indexes.
         '400':
           description: |2+
-            If the *collection-name* is missing, then a *HTTP 400* is returned.
+            If the `collection-name` is missing, then a *HTTP 400* is returned.
       tags:
       - Collections